ylxdzsw/ylxdzsw.github.io/_posts/data-analysis/2019-12-a-container-for-data-analysis/main.md

 ## A Container for Data Analysis

 Data analysis often requires many storage and computation power, so poor guys like me needs to use shared servers provided by school/company.
-However, using shared server means
+However, using shared servers means

 0. The server assigned to me often changes, and I need to install my environment again on the new server.
 0. Others may change the environment by following a random stupid outdated blog with `sudo`, and break my code, or